kazzix14/mangrove/README.md

 ## Usage Overview

-Mangrove revolves around **`Result`** and a sealed “Enum” mechanism for ADTs.
+Mangrove revolves around **`Result`** and a sealed "Enum" mechanism for ADTs.

 ### Result

 A `Result` is either `Ok(T)` or `Err(E)`.
 You can compose them with monadic methods like `and_then` and `or_else`.
-For “early returns” in a functional style, you have two main approaches:
+For "early returns" in a functional style, you have two main approaches:

 1. **A context-based DSL (e.g., `ctx.try!`)**
 2. **An instance method on `Result` itself, `unwrap_in(ctx)`**, which behaves similarly.

-Here’s an example of chaining requests and short-circuiting on error:
+Here's an example of chaining requests and short-circuiting on error:

 ```ruby
 class MyClient